open-telemetry/opentelemetry.io/content/en/docs/faas/lambda-collector.md

 already present.
 Configure your exporter(s) using the environment variables you set for your access tokens in the previous step.

-Here is the default configuration:
+**Without an environment variable being set the default configuration only supports emitting data using the logging exporter.** Here is the default
+configuration:

 ```yaml
 receivers: